ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Background Theory

 \subsection{Alternant hydrocarbon radicals}

-We now discuss the theoretical concepts that relate to alternant hydrocarbon radicals which will be key to our discussions later on.
-Alternant hydrocarbons are a special class of molecules whose atoms can be divided into two sets, often referred to as \emph{starred} and \emph{un-starred}, where no two atoms of the same set may be directly bonded.
+Alternant hydrocarbons are conjugated hydrocarbons whose atoms can be divided into two sets, often referred to as \emph{starred} and \emph{unstarred}, where no two atoms of the same set may be directly bonded.
 This structural symmetry results in underlying symmetries in the energies and coefficients of pairs of orbitals, and degeneracy of pairs of single-excitations.
-This pairing theorem was first proven by Coulson and Rushbrooke, where it was shown to hold under the approximations of neglect of differential overlap (NDO) and resonance interaction only between nearest neighbouring atoms, such approximations being present in Pariser-Parr-Pople theory (see Section~\ref{sec:ppp}).\cite{cou40a} Subsequently, Pople\cite{pop55a} and then Pariser\cite{par56a} demonstrated that this pairing theorem allowed the excited states of alternant hydrocarbons to be grouped into in-phase \emph{plus} and out-of-phase \emph{minus} combinations which do not interact with each other via the Hamiltonian, a property sometimes referred to as pseudoparity.
+This pairing theorem was first proven by Coulson and Rushbrooke for closed-shell systems, where it was shown to hold under the approximations of neglect of differential overlap (NDO) and resonance interaction only between nearest neighbouring atoms, such approximations being present in Pariser-Parr-Pople theory (see Section~\ref{sec:ppp}).\cite{cou40a} Subsequently, the Coulson-Rushbrooke pairing theorem was also shown to hold for odd alternant hydrocarbon radicals.\cite{lon55a,dew68a} This symmetry of alternant hydrocarbons are sometimes referred to as pseudoparity, particle-hole symmetry or the Coulson-Rushbrooke-Longuet-Higgins theorem.\cite{cal83a,ziv88a,kar89a}